-• "Russia is not driven by commercial necessities."
+- "Russia is not driven by commercial necessities."
 Commercial policy is the policy of England; it has never been that of Russia.
 The Russian state "is above all, it can even be said exclusively, a military state (...)
 The sovereign, the state, that is what matters; all the rest: the people, even the class interests of the different social classes, the development of industry, trade, and what is called civilization, are simple means to achieve this unique goal.
 Without a certain degree of civilization, without industry and trade, no state, and especially no modern state, can exist, because the so-called national wealth is far from that of the nation, while the fortune of the privileged classes is a force.
-In Russia, the national wealth is entirely absorbed by the State..."138.
-If, among the reasons which motivated the expedition on Khiva, there are commercial ones, concludes Bakunin, we can be certain that in the financial report the operation will result in more losses than profits.
+In Russia, the national wealth is entirely absorbed by the State..."
+If, among the reasons which motivated the expedition on Khiva, there are commercial ones, concludes Bakunin, we can be certain that in the financial report the operation will result in more losses than profits. - But, above all, Bakunin dismisses the intention of conquering India which Engels attributes to the Russians.
+This would require displacing a quarter or even half of the Russian population to the East.
+Bakunin does not believe in such a project for one could reach India only "after having pacified the many warrior tribes of Afghanistan", which he does not believe the Russians are able to do...